Social Media Marketing Strategy

 A research published by the Texas Tech University has proven that by

 engaging your current, past and prospective customers through social media, you are likely to enhance brand loyalty.
 This could be mainly because people want to be heard and answered whenever they have anything that they need answers on.
-Actually, another research published by Convince & Convert showed that over 50% of Americans actually follow the brands they are loyal to on social media!
+Another research published by Convince & Convert showed that over 50% of Americans actually follow the brands they are loyal to on social media!

 - Better customer experiences

-Engagement could be taken as interacting with your friend; as you well know, the more you interact with anyone, the more you get to know them and the closer you become.
+Engagement could be taken as interacting with your friend.
+As you well know, the more you interact with anyone.
+The more you get to know them and the closer you become.
 The inverse is true; if you don’t interact, you will grow part!
 Social media is a communication tool that allows direct communication between you and your current and prospective customers.

 - Improved brand Authority

 Have you noticed that people always tend to brag about their experiences on social media?
-When more people are talking about great experiences they have had when using your products or services, you definitely stand to gain if you have a good social media presence.
+When more people are talking about great experiences they have had when using your products or services.
+You definitely stand to gain if you have a good social media presence.
 Actually, as people talk about you, new users regard the brand highly.
 This ultimately results to more conversions and easier attainment of your company’s objectives.